 Full glass coverage will also cover your damage.
 It’ll do this without requiring you to pay a deductible.

-What if someone vandalized my car and shattered the windshield?
+What if someone vandalized my car and shattered the windscreen?

-This is something that your comprehensive car insurance will cover.
-Comprehensive coverage takes care of theft and vandalism.
+This is something that your comprehensive insurance will cover.
+This coverage takes care of theft and vandalism.
 Your full glass coverage will also take care of this.
 This is because vandalism is a random event that you had nothing to do with.

 Will a glass claim cause my insurance to go up?